The department is staffed with four experienced, committed and enthusiastic teachers, two French, one Spanish and one French and Spanish teacher.

-At Key Stage 5, students taking French or Spanish at A-Level follow the AQA A-Level syllabus.
+At Key Stage 5, students taking French or Spanish at A-Level follow the Edexcel A-Level syllabus.
 Students study the target language and culture in greater depth.
-In Year 13, students are expected to have reached a high level of efficiency in the language and are assessed in all four skills.
+In Year 13, students are expected to have reached a high level of proficiency in the language and are assessed in all four skills.

 Organisation and Methods of Assessment